fish-quant/fq-imjoy/docs/imjoy-overview.md

 * Some of its main **features** are:

     1. Specific functionality is provided by **plugins**, which can be installed with simple links.
 Available plugins are listed in the plugin list on the left part of the interface.
-Plugins using Python require a Plugin engine to be executed.
+Plugins using Python require a **Plugin engine** to be executed.
 Installation and usasage is detailed below.

     2. ImJoy can have several **workspaces**.
-Each workspace can contain multiple plugins and is dedicated to a specific data processing task.
+Each workspace can contain multiple plugins and is usually dedicated to a specific data processing task.
 Workspaces can be selected from little puzzle symbol in the upper left part of the interface.

 ![imjoy-interface](img/imjoy-interface.png)

-## Connect to the plugin engine

-Once you have the ImJoy plugin engine installed ([**installation instructions**](imjoy-installation.md#nstall-jupyter-engine-for-imjoy)), you can connect to it with this simple steps:

-!!! abstract "Connect ImJoy to Jupyter engine."
-    1. Open **anaconda terminal**.
-    2. **Activate environment**: `conda activate fq-imjoy`
-    3. **Start Jupyter engine**: `imjoy --jupyter`.
-Copy the provide URL+token.
-    4. **Connect** ImJoy app to Jupyter Engine with 🚀 button.

 ## Installing plugins

 We provide installation links to install for the different ImJoy plugins.

-If you press on the installation link,
+If you press on such an installation link,

 1. The ImJoy app will open and display a dialog asking if you want to install the specified plugin.
 2. To confirm installation, press the `install` button.